 - A list citing references you are using in your research

-- A brief letter of support from a faculty member to the Chair of the Review Committee with the proposal, which addresses the student’s ability to carry out the project, the feasibility of the project, and the student’s ability to complete the project in a timely manner.
-The letter should not be a testimonial about the student’s knowledge, skills and personal qualities.
+- A brief letter of support from a faculty member to Dr. Maria Espinola, Chair of the Review Committee, should be submitted with the proposal.
+This letter should address the student’s ability to carry out the project in a timely manner and the feasibility of the project.
+The letter should not be a testimonial about the student’s knowledge, skills and personal qualities .

 Submit Proposals To: firstname.lastname@example.org